Jinnie/fairyKame/README.md

 For details on the bot, please take a look at the [splendid original miniKame](https://github.com/bqlabs/miniKame).

+# Setup guide:

+- Set wifi id and password in webconnector.cpp
+- Calibrate your robot by setting trim height (for robot height) and trim spread (legs angle) in leg-2dof.cpp.
+Or set to (0, 0) and then position the servos.
+- Explore basic command options at minicame.cpp.
+Create your own combinations of gaits, phases, directions.
+- Explore the gaits in mind/gaits.
+Create your own.
+- Pull requests for gaits are more than welcome.
+Any other contributions too.

 # More Info and Pictures

 Please visit